Brandon Lowe Preview, Player Props: Rays vs. Twins

 Twins Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Twins pitching staff leads MLB.
+- The Twins pitching staff ranks second in MLB with a collective 9.4 strikeouts per nine innings.

-- The Twins' 3.91 team ERA ranks sixth across all MLB pitching staffs.
+- The Twins have a 3.93 team ERA that ranks fifth across all league pitching staffs.

-- Twins pitchers combine to give up 171 total home runs at a clip of 1.2 per game (to rank 14th in baseball).
+- Twins pitchers combine to surrender 173 total home runs at a clip of 1.2 per game (to rank 14th in the league).

-- In his last appearance on Tuesday, the righty tossed six innings against the Cleveland Guardians, allowing three earned runs while surrendering six hits.
+- In his last appearance on Wednesday against the Cleveland Guardians, the righty tossed four innings, allowing two earned runs while surrendering four hits.

+- The 27-year-old has put up an ERA of 4.21, with 10.8 strikeouts per nine innings, in 25 games this season.
+Opposing hitters have a .240 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.